While I have a great appreciation for manmade wonders, nothing comes close to the beauty of the natural world.

-Colours have played important roles in our lives and we all show different reactions to different colours.
-Our choice of clothes, interior decoration of homes and even purchase of items of daily use are effected by colours.
-No wonder, we all love to see coloured birds also.
+Colours play an important role in our lives, and we all react differently to different colours.
+Our choice of clothes, the way we decorate our homes and even our purchases are driven by our colour preferences.
+It's no wonder that we love to see brightly coloured birds as well.

-Our preference of birds is inspired by colours and shapes of feathers, beaks and other body parts.
-In addition, their social behaviour has encouraged us to have them as pets and they have found place in poetry and popular music.
+We may enjoy looking at birds with certain colours in their feathers, beaks and other body parts.
+In addition, their social behaviour has encouraged us to keep them as pets, and they have found a place in poetry and popular music.

-Native to tropical South America, Scarlet Macaw is a large sized parrot with very prominent red, yellow and blue colours.
-It has a whitish skin patch around it eyes and bill and has a very long tail.
+Native to tropical South America, the Scarlet Macaw is a large-sized parrot with very prominent red, yellow and blue colours.
+It has a whitish skin patch around its eyes and bill and has a very long tail.
 The legs and feet are black and the beak is dark black at the bottom though the upper part of it is light.
 The lifespan ranges between 4 to 5 decades but can be longer in captivity.
 They practice monogamy, make their nests in the hollow areas of the trees and both care for their younger ones.

-They can fly with high speed and often do it in pairs or in small groups.
+They can fly at high speeds and often do it in pairs or in small groups.
 Their squeaks and screams can be very loud and noisy for communicating with their groups.
 Their diet comprises fruit (even before they are actually ripe), nuts and seeds.

 The popularity of Toco Toucan lies in its bill which is quite large and colourful too.
 There are forty different species and their bills of different colours are amazing.
 Contrary to the size which is normally more than half the size of the body and its shape the bill is more a deterrent than having actual combating capability.
 Their legs are short and strong and the toes are peculiar, the first and the fourth toes are turned backwards.
 They like to eat fruit, insects and even small lizards.
 They live in tree holes and in small flocks.
 They are natives of South America's tropical forests.

-One of the most striking colourful perching duck, Mandarin is an East Asian medium-sized duck.
-Male can be easily recognised because of three distinctive colours of body parts - bill is red, white crescent above the eyes and reddish face.
+One of the most striking colourful perching ducks, the Mandarin is an East Asian medium-sized duck.
+Males can be easily recognised because of three distinctive body part colours: the bill is red, there is a white crescent above the eyes and it has a reddish face.
 Two vertical white bars on the purple coloured breast make this duck even more striking.
 Female ducks lay eggs in cavities in trees, normally chosen near shallow lakes.
 The males defend during incubation.
 Migration to Eastern China or Southern Japan is observed in Asian mandarins.
 Insects, snails, small fish, plants and seeds form their diet.

-Stork-billed Kingfisher is one of the most popular tree kingfisher in the Indian Subcontinent and Southeast Asia.
+Stork-Billed Kingfisher is one of the most popular tree kingfishers in the Indian Subcontinent and Southeast Asia.
 It is big beaked as compared to its size and has a combination of colours.
 Normally it has green back and blue tail as well as wings.
-Legs are bright red and so is the peculiar large and beautiful bill But the plumage pattern may vary in the 15 races and the area where it inhabits which is around rivers, coasts and near lakes.
+The legs are bright red, and so is the peculiarly large and beautiful bill.
+But the plumage pattern may vary in the 15 races and the area where it inhabits which is around rivers, coasts and near lakes.
 They will perch on a tree branch and hunt fish, crabs and frogs by diving down suddenly.

-With male conspicuous by the red head, breast and lower undersides, the Australian King Parrot remains one of the most colourful birds in Eastern Australia.
-Female parrots have strikingly different green head and breast with grey beak.
-Fruits, seeds and small insects are their diet while inhabiting in pairs or in groups in humid and heavy forests in the eastern coasts and ranges part of the Australian continent.
+With males conspicuous by the red head, breast and lower undersides, the Australian King Parrot remains one of the most colourful birds in Eastern Australia.
+Female parrots have a strikingly different green head and breast with a grey beak.
+Fruits, seeds and small insects are their diets while inhabiting in pairs or in groups in humid and heavy forests in the eastern coasts and ranges part of the Australian continent.
 They are sedentary and lay their eggs in hollow trunks of the trees with high entrances.

 Pink plumage and spatulate pale grey bill makes this huge bird quite distinctive.
 It has white feathers at neck, chest and upper part of its back but the legs and eyes are red.
 Gregarious in nature, this most striking and wading bird of North America is found in ponds, marshes and swamps.
 They keep their bill partially submerged to catch small fish and amphibians in the shallow water.
 Three cream coloured eggs laid by the female have incubation period of about three weeks duly shared by the male.